betterscientificsoftware/bssw.io/Documentation/ContentStyleGuide/StylingEvents.md

 *Example1*: `#### Contributed by [Firstname Lastname](https://github.com/author-github-id "Firstname Lastname GitHub Profile")`
 *Example2*: `#### Contributed by BSSw.io team`

 3. **Topics**: Rules are the same across all BSSw.io content type for this deck attribute.
 See COMMON RULES section of this guide.
-For the sake of repetition, this field indicate the categories and their sub-topical areas that this event might belong to.
-Please refer to the metadata tags section to set the topics.
-We set the "Topics" information in the meta-data portion of the event markdown raw file.

 4. **Publication date**: Rules are the same across all BSSw.io content type for this deck attribute.
 See COMMON RULES section of this guide.
-For the sake of repetition, this is the date when this event information was published on the BSSw.io website. *Example*: `#### Publication date: MONTH-DD, YYYY`.

-**Event Specific deck attributes** are shown right below the deck text.
-See COMMON RULES section of this guide.
-In the case of events, the event deck attributes consist of the following: event date, location, event website and possibly the names of the organizers of the event.
-Please note that these deck attributes are specific to events (in contrast to other types of BSSw.io content)
+**Event content type specific deck attributes** are shown right below the deck text.
+These event content-type deck attributes customize different parts of the deck for the event content type.

 1. **Date**: Date or range of dates when the EVENT is taking place.
 2. **Location**: Use the word "Virtual" or name of physical location